Pedro Vázquez (politician): Public life

-A United States Naval Academy graduate in 1957, he served in the United States Marines Corps during the late 1950s and early 1960s.
+Graduated from the United States Naval Academy in 1957, he served in the United States Marines Corps during the late 1950s and early 1960s.
 During the Lyndon B. Johnson administration, he served as Deputy Counsel and General Counsel of the United States Department of Commerce.
 He served in multiple public sector roles at the Federal, state and municipal level, in addition to practicing law, serving as president of the now-defunct El Mundo newspaper and working as a developer and project manager.

 During his stint as PREPA's Executive Director, the authority went through one of its most difficult strikes.

 As Secretary of State, he not only headed Puerto Rico's Department of State, but fulfilled the role of Lieutenant Governor, serving as Acting Governor whenever Gov. Romero was off the island.

 Private life

 Born on December 16, 1934, Vázquez died on June 23, 2011, at the age of 76.
 He was married to the former Carmen Iris Alsina and had three daughters and a son, several grandchildren and great-grandchildren.
 A veteran of the U.S. Marine Corps, he was interred at the Puerto Rico National Cemetery in Bayamón, Puerto Rico where he was eulogized by his successor, current Secretary of State Kenneth McClintock.
 Flags flew at half-staff for three days in his honor after his death.